gengle/gawk/README.md

 [![Dev Deps][david-dev-image]][david-dev-url]

 Gawk is a observable model that wraps JavaScript data types.
 Once a JavaScript value is wrapped, it allows you to listen for changes.
+You can observe deeply nested objects too.

 Gawk supports the common built-in data types such as string, boolean, number, array, object, function, null, and undefined.
 Anything that you can represent in a JSON object, you can gawk.

-You can observe deeply nested objects too.
 Gawked arrays, objects, and functions have unique methods for common tasks.
 For example, `GawkArray` instances have `push()` and `pop()` methods.

-Gawk should work in web browsers, but it's not tested.

 > Note: gawk requires Node.js 4 or newer.